integreat-io/integreat/README.md

 ## Datatype definitions
 To do anything with Integreat, you need to define one or more datatypes.
 They describe the data you expected to get out of Integreat.
-A type will be associated with a source, which is used to retrieve data for the type.
+A type will be associated with a source, which is used to retrieve data for the type, unless another source is specified.

 ```
 {